kervo/KervinAriasCv/README.md

 >Fixing footer links: I had a problem with the alignment of my footer because I wanted to divide it in 3 sections.
 When I stood back and see that two sections were built with `ul` I decided to leave them in one section with a `col-4` width and the copyright on the left as it's a longer line `col-8` then another problem came; links on the right don't look well.

 Finally after this problem arrived I understood the use of `float: right;`

+Another good way of testing was by sharing the link, people see the content on different devices, browsers, etc. Specially mobile phones.

 ### Contact Page